Wednesday, August 21, 2024

 My father, following the classic Greek philosophers, believed that our highest purpose was not money or power, but to advance our understanding of the Good.
 Always the assiduous scholar, he wrote every day, morning and night.
 For the last decade and a half of his life, he strove to finish a book that laid out what he believed to be the best form of government.
 In its scope, the project was a grand task, similar to Plato’s The Republic [1].

-Far too often, cynics, who are both myopic and fallacious, dismiss the possibility of progress, waving the red herring of ‘human nature'--as if this mysterious term consigned us to automatic damnation.
+Far too often, cynics, both myopic and fallacious, dismiss the possibility of progress, waving the red herring of ‘human nature'--as if this mysterious term consigned us to automatic damnation.

 Democracy or Fascism